mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 })
 ```

-We can use any function that allows us to call a function after the event loop, this includes `setTimeout`, `setImmediate` and `requestAnimationFrame`
+We can use any function that allows us to call a function after the event loop.
+This includes `setTimeout`, `setImmediate`, and `requestAnimationFrame`.

 {{< snippet lang="javascript" line="2,4" >}}
 function handleResolved(promise, handler) {